Category list : Assessment

 Stories with this category.

-This article, the first of a six-part series on communication skills, discusses the benefits of effective communication for patients and staff
+This article, the fifth in a six-part series on communication skills, discusses effective listening and observation skills